utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/signals_and_callables.md

 @RegisterClass
 public class AnotherObject extends Object {
+    @RegisterSignal
+    public Signal1<Boolean> mySignal = Signal1.create(this, "mySignal", "reverse");

     private SomeObject targetObject = new SomeObject();
-    public Signal0 mySignal = new Signal0(); // Assuming a signal type like in Godot

     public AnotherObject() {
         // Here are 3 different ways to connect a signal to a registered method.
-The method reference is not implemented for Java. mySignal.connect(new Callable(targetObject, StringNames.toGodotName("onReverseChanged"))); // The recommanded way. mySignal.connect(new Callable(targetObject, "on_reverse_changed")); // Unsafe, try to use snake_case in your code as least as possible. connect("my_signal", new Callable(targetObject, "on_reverse_changed")); // Really, don't do that.
+The method reference syntax is not implemented for Java. mySignal.connect(new Callable(targetObject, StringNames.toGodotName("onReverseChanged"))); // The recommanded way. mySignal.connect(new Callable(targetObject, "on_reverse_changed")); // Unsafe, try to use snake_case in your code as least as possible. connect("my_signal", new Callable(targetObject, "on_reverse_changed")); // Really, don't do that.